Adjusted Bayesian inference for selected parameters: Abstract

 \section{Abstract}

-We address the problem of providing inference for parameters selected after viewing the data from a Bayesian perspective.
-A frequentist solution to this problem is constructing False Coverage-statement Rate adjusted confidence intervals for the subset of selected parameters.
-We illustrate the limitations of the frequentist solution.
-We argue that if the parameter is elicited a non-informative prior, or if it is a ``fixed'' effect that is generated before selection is applied, then it is necessary to adjust the Bayesian inference for selection.
-Our main contribution is a Bayesian framework for providing inference for selected parameters, based on the observation that from a Bayesian perspective providing inference for a selected parameter is a truncation problem.
-Our second contribution is the introduction of Bayesian FDR controlling methodology, that generalizes existing Bayesian FDR methods to the case of non-dichotomous parameters.
+We address the problem of providing inference from a Bayesian perspective for parameters selected after viewing the data.
+We present a Bayesian framework for providing inference for selected parameters, based on the observation that providing Bayesian inference for selected parameters is a truncated data problem.
+We show that if the prior for the parameter is non-informative, or if the parameter is a ``fixed'' unknown constant, then it is necessary to adjust the Bayesian inference for selection.
+Our second contribution is the introduction of Bayesian False Discovery Rate controlling methodology, which generalizes existing Bayesian FDR methods that are only defined in the two-group mixture model.
 We illustrate our results by applying them to simulated data and data from a microarray experiment.